Masmiseim36/nxpSDK/middleware/tfm/platform/ext/readme.rst

 Expose target support for HW components
 ***************************************
-Services may require HW components to be supported by the target to enable some features (e.g. SST service with rollback protection, etc).
+Services may require HW components to be supported by the target to enable some features (e.g. PS service with rollback protection, etc).
 The following definitions need to be set in the .cmake file if the target has the following HW components: